This page will be updated frequently as policies and the status of developing our initiatives change.

 We recognize that there is currently an underrepresentation of women in STEMM fields, both across the country and here at KU.
 Particularly in the Engineering School, well above two-thirds of the enrolled students identify as male.
 We see this as a major problem for female identifying students who wish to pursue STEMM at KU while also looking to connect with other like-minded and empowered women.
 We hope to establish a day-long forum next spring where we bring in women from across the state of Kansas to tour our science buildings, while also hearing from female professors and lecturers in STEMM majors at KU and successful women in STEMM careers from around the state.
 This will motivate these women to not only attend KU but also pursue careers where women have been traditionally underrepresented.

 The cost of higher education continues to rise with each passing year and eventually those costs can be too much to bear.
 We hope that addressing the rapidly rising cost of textbooks at KU in any way we can will help mitigate some of those burdens for the students.
 Establishing a textbook share program where students can donate their old textbooks for future students taking the same class will allow people with a low socioeconomic status to maintain access to essential items like textbooks.
-Ideally, this program could have a centralized location on campus, such as a section of one of the libraries where all of these donated books could be found.
-A student could then check out one of these books for a specified amount of time, assuming they trade in their KU ID or driver’s license, and use the book for a certain amount of time.
+We also think the expansion of inclusive access textbook programs and open educational resources will help drive down textbook costs for KU students in the long run.

 8/20: First pilot of "Auto-Access" reduced textbook program launches at the University of Kansas.
 The program is modeled after one at the University of Missouri that has saved students hundreds of thousands of dollars in textbook costs over the past 7 years.
 We hope to expand this program to 10 courses offered at KU for the Spring 2019 semester so that more students are offered affordable textbook selections.